sotalya/tucuxi-numericalvalidation/README.md

 ## Running the code
-Once the config.init file has been correctly configured and the packages installed, the code can be run directly via the _tucuxi\_virtual\_patient_ script.
+Once the config.init file has been correctly configured and the packages installed, the code can be run directly via the _tucuxi\_numerical\_validation.py_ script.

 ## Usage